-The following varieties are included in section 18 of the Matrix on page 24 of The Standard.
+The following varieties are included in the section headed Any Other Standard Varieties in the Matrix page of The Standard.
 They are recognized and recommended for inclusion by member bodies/clubs in Any Other Standard Variety Classes (should such classes be provided)."